ASEAN Charter: Enactment

 The charter came into force in December 2008, thirty days after Thailand's delivery of the final instrument of ratification.
 Thailand's permanent representative to the United Nations, Ambassador Don Pramudwinai deposited the document with ASEAN Secretary-General, Surin Pitsuwan, at the Thai mission in New York on 14 November.
 He issued a statement saying, "This is certainly an occasion to celebrate for the 570 million people of ASEAN.
 This means that when the ASEAN leaders gather at their annual summit in mid December, the ASEAN Charter will have come into force."
 He referred to the charter coming into force after the 14th Summit in Chiang Mai, Thailand, from 13–18 December.
-In doing so he added that celebrations would follow not only for the full ratification of the charter but also the entering into force of the new basic law of ASEAN, "It will be a rules-based and people-oriented organization with its own legal personality".
+In doing so he added that celebrations would follow not only for the full ratification of the charter but also the entering into force of the new basic law of ASEAN, "It will be a rules-based and people-oriented organisation with its own legal personality".

 Launch

 On 15 December 2008, the members of ASEAN met in the Indonesian capital of Jakarta to launch the charter, signed in November 2007, with the aim of moving closer to "an EU-style community".
 The charter turned ASEAN into a legal entity and aimed to create a single free-trade area for the region encompassing 600 million people.
 Indonesian President Susilo Bambang Yudhoyono stated: "This is a momentous development...ASEAN is...transforming itself into a community.
 It is achieved while ASEAN seeks a more vigorous role in Asian and global affairs at a time when the international system is experiencing a seismic shift", he added, referring to climate change and economic upheaval.
 Southeast Asia is no longer the bitterly divided, war-torn region it was in the 1960s and 1970s".

-The ongoing global financial crisis was identified as a threat to the goals envisioned by the charter.
+The 2008 financial crisis was identified as a threat to the goals envisioned by the charter.
 The most controversial part of the charter was the proposed human rights body, details of which were to be hammered out at the summit in February 2009.
 The body would not have the power to impose sanctions or punish countries that violate citizens' rights and would therefore be limited in effectiveness, this is said to be the effect of the ASEAN Charter saying that it is supposed to not interfere with local political issue of the member states.